lyonrb/website/README.md

 ### Data

-Data about members, meetups and conferences is stored as YAML files.
+Data about members, meetups & conferences and companies is stored as YAML files.
 Available attributes are :

 * `name`: regular human-readable name
 * `website`: URL